Beiyang Fleet: Beiyang Fleet land units

-The Beiyang Fleet maintained a naval infantry unit of 300 marines who were identified by their red uniforms as opposed to the regular Beiyang Navy personnels white dress uniforms for the summer & autumn, and blue dress uniform for the winter & spring.
-The marines role also involved military policing and firefighting along with their role in amphibious warfare.
+The Beiyang Fleet maintained a naval infantry unit of 300 marines who were identified by their red uniforms, as opposed to the regular Beiyang Navy white dress uniforms for the summer and autumn, and blue dress uniform for the winter and spring.
+In addition to amphibious warfare, the marines also conducted firefighting and military policing.

-The marines saw action following the First Sino-Japanese War when it attempted to retake Nanbang Fort (南幫炮台) after it was attacked by Japanese forces on Christmas day of 1895 and fell on December 29 1895.
-However the marines failed to dislodge the Japanese from the fort.
+The marines saw action following the First Sino-Japanese War when they attempted to retake Nanbang Fort (南幫炮台) after it was attacked by Japanese forces on Christmas day of 1895 and fell on 29 December 1895.
+However, the marines failed to dislodge the Japanese from the fort.